Allen19994147/Van_Der_Pol_Oscillator/README.md

 In this task, the dynamic of a Van Der Pol Oscillator is studied.

-An observer is designed to estimate its velocity based on its position measurement using contraction analysis.
+In Observer_for_VDP_Oscillator.slx file, an observer is designed to estimate its velocity based on its position measurement using contraction analysis.

-A controller is designed to synchronize two Van Der Pol Oscillators based on velocity estimation.
+In VDP_Oscillator_syn.slx file, a controller is designed to synchronize two Van Der Pol Oscillators based on the velocity estimation.